 Federal fair lending laws include the Fair Housing Act and the Equal Credit Opportunity Act.
-Other laws and regulations, including those at the state or local level, contain additional prohibited bases, including, for example, military and veteran status or sexual orientation.
+Other laws and regulations, including those at the state or local level, contain additional prohibited bases, including, for example, military and veteran status, sexual orientation, or gender identity.

 Fair Housing Act

 The Fair Housing Act (“FH Act”) is part of the Civil Rights Act of 1968.
 The FH Act expressly prohibits discrimination in every aspect of a residential real estate-related transaction, including the following:

 - Making loans to buy, build or repair a dwelling

 - Purchasing real estate loans

 - Selling, residential brokering or appraising residential real estate